mPloenzke/BIOSTS-21302_scripts/README.md

-# PharmacoMixtuR_scripts
+# BIOSTS-21302
-Scripts to reproduce analysis
+Scripts to reproduce the analysis in the manuscript titled:
+"Reassessing pharmacogenomic cell sensitivity with multi-level statistical models"